aig/pysparkformat/docs/index.md

-# pysparkformat: PySpark Data Source Formats
+# PySparkFormat

 This project provides a collection of custom data source formats for Apache Spark 4.0+ and Databricks, leveraging the new V2 data source PySpark API.

 ---